PowerDNS/pdns/pdns/recursordist/docs/lua-scripting/hooks.rst

     :param Netmask ednssubnet: The EDNS Client subnet that was extracted from the packet
     :param ComboAddress localip: The IP address the query was received on
     :param DNSName qname: The domain name the query is for
-    :param int qtype: The query type of the query
+    :param QType qtype: The query type of the query
     :param ednsoptions: A table whose keys are EDNS option codes and values are :class:`EDNSOptionView` objects.
 This table is empty unless the :ref:`setting-gettag-needs-edns-options` option is set.
     :param bool tcp: Added in 4.1.0, a boolean indicating whether the query was received over UDP (false) or TCP (true).